Care Recommendation for cats

 Your dog is an additional member of the family and, like children, depend on you for everything – food, water, shelter, medical care, exercise, and of course a loving household.
 The most basic health care for your dog includes regular health screening by your veterinarian, vaccines, and spay/neuter.
 Dogs must get exercise, so proper leashes and collars are needed, along with identification.
 ID tags, microchipping, or tattoos are common forms of dog identification.
 Dogs also need to wear collars with licenses, and rabies vaccination tags.

-- Puppies are given a DHPP- Distemper Hepatitis Parvo Parainfluenza vaccine at 6, 12, and 16 weeks of age.
+- Puppies are given DHPP- Distemper Hepatitis Parvo Parainfluenza vaccine at 6, 12, and 16 weeks of age.
 The following year they are given a booster.
-After that the vaccine is split to prevent over vaccination- This becomes DAP Distemper Adeno Parainfluenze Vaccine, and CPV Canine Parvovirus.

 - Rabies is given at 12 weeks of age or older.
 It is then boostered in one year followed by a booster every three years.